Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: Estimates for Green's function

 \section{Estimates for Green's function}

-For the convenience of the reader, we complete the paper by providing proofs to Lemma \ref{Kerzman-Green} based on \cite{Ker76} and Lemma \ref{Kerzman-Green2}.
+We provide proofs to Lemma \ref{Kerzman-Green} based on \cite{Ker76} and Lemma \ref{Kerzman-Green2} in this section.
 Kerzman's result on Green's function serves as a foundational estimate, from which upper bounds for the canonical solution kernel of $\bar\partial$ and its derivatives are obtained in Section 2 and 3, respectively.

 On a bounded domain $D \subset \mathbb{C}$ with $C^{2}$ boundary, Green's function $G$ satisfies the following properties:

 i) $ G(z,w)=G(w, z) $ are positive $C^2$ functions for $(z, w) \in D \times D \setminus \{z=w\}$.